cardonabits/haxo-hw/docs/manual/manual.md

 The default Haxophone image is configured to load the ubiquitous TimGM6mb.sf2 sound set developed by Tim Brechbill.
 The default sound set has 136 instrument sounds (presets) to choose from.
 As expected, the Haxophone boots into a tenor sax sound (66) by default.

-For an explanation how to switch between the sounds see
+For an explanation how to switch between the sounds see [Choose a Sound](#choose-sound)

     Piano 1 (Preset: 0, Bank: 0, Preset bag: 187)
     Standard (Preset: 0, Bank: 128, Preset bag: 18)